mr2much/doughnut_ville/README.md

 - ~~Query string can't have repeated conditions with current implementation~~ _Fixed_
 - ~~Two filters, apply condition first.
 More than two, apply condition last.~~ _Fixed_
+- Fix layout with column dropdown and filter dropdown
+- Fix layout issue with filter dropdown which causes misalignments when reducing the size of the screen